How Do Communities Respond to Natural Disasters?

 - Climatological: drought, wildfires and extreme temperatures

-- Meteorological: storms, wave surges and cyclones
+- Meteorological: storms, wave surges, cyclones and typhoons

 - Biological: insect and animal plagues.